ppearyxx/ppearyxx/README.md

 -->

 Welcome to my page!
-U can call me Pear/Peary, Computer En. from 🇹🇭 **Thailand**.
+U can call me Pear/Peary, Computer En. student from 🇹🇭 **Thailand**.

 **Things I code with**